guidothekp/SFND_3D_Object_Tracking/README.md

 car.

 ## FP.6 Performance Evaluation 2
-######Run several detector / descriptor combinations and look at the differences in TTC estimation.
+###### Run several detector / descriptor combinations and look at the differences in TTC estimation.
 Find out which methods perform best and also include several examples where camera-based TTC estimation is way off.
 As with Lidar, describe your observations again and also look into potential reasons.

+The data from various runs is summarized below.
+The actual data can be found in the file ttc_camera_detector_descriptor.xlsx.

 <img src="report/detector_descriptor_summary_stats.png"/>

+The points to observe are the following:
+* I could not run AKAZE with any configuration.
+* ORB does not work with SIFT.
+OpenCV code dies with an exception.
+* FAST-FREAK is consistently the best.
+The best are highlighted in red per category and FAST-FREAK tops everytime.
+* I have observed that there are repeatable examples where the lidar points could not be found.
+That is why there are empty entries in some of the cells.
+  This happens because the bounding box association code is not able to match the bounding boxes correctly.
+Though I am not entirely sure why this happens, the conjecture is that the points in various bounding boxes are very close so the tie breakers are not very good.
+The tie breaker I used was one where the bounding box with more committed (keypoints with exactly one bounding box are used for the count) keypoints are preferred as tie breaker.
+* This tie breaker sometimes leads to associations that show up in some runs while not in other.
+* In general, most of the detector-descriptors are close to each other.
+An exception is SIFT-FREAK that starts out with a huge prediction that improves in the subsequent frames.
+I ran this a few times and the numbers are exact in every run, implying this was not a bug from code.
+* The top 3 of the last time -- FAST detector with BRISK, BRIEF, and ORB are still around this time as well, though in the top 4.
+* I figured that an accurate detector will provide smoother TTCs between frames.
+Clearly, that is not the case.
+SIFT performs poorly when used as a detector.
+* The fact that SIFT does well as a descriptor, IMO, is telling.
+The keypoint matching is what the entire edifice is built on.
+Since the descriptors are used for matching, one would expect better descriptors to do better.
+But, the level of detail that SIFT picks up turns out to be not so important.
+* I did the runs manually so these are the ones I could get around to.
+* Another criterion I used was to check which of the combinations works around the jump between frames 2 and 3.
+FAST-ORB, FAST-FREAK, FAST-SIFT, SIFT-BRIEF, fail this test.
+In the light of this, I would suggest FAST-BRISK or FAST-BRIEF as the way to go for estimating Camera TTC.